Azure/azure-sdk-for-net/sdk/healthinsights/Azure.Health.Insights.RadiologyInsights/samples/Sample01_CriticalResultSample.md

 Operation<RadiologyInsightsInferenceResult> operation = client.InferRadiologyInsights(WaitUntil.Completed, jobId, radiologyInsightsjob);
 ```

-## From the result loop over the inferences and print the description of each critical result found
+## Below code is used to display information about critical results inferred from radiology insights.
+This is a specific type of inference that indicates a critical result has been found.
+If the inference is a CriticalResultInference, the code prints out a message indicating that a critical result inference has been found, along with the description of the result.
+This description provides more details about the critical result.

 ```C# Snippet:Critical_Result_Sync_Tests_Samples_CriticalResultInference
 RadiologyInsightsInferenceResult responseData = operation.Value;